-We had lots of ripe peaches from our peach picking excursion so we needed to use them up and the girls voted for peach ice cream.
-I headed to allrecipes and found a recipe that had lots of great reviews.
+Peach season hits in August in the Pacific Northwest.
+We had lots of ripe peaches from our peach picking excursion last week so we needed to use them up and the girls voted for peach ice cream.
+They voted this the BEST peach ice cream!

-Because I could just not leave good enough alone and I had a container of homemade caramel sauce in the refrigerator thanks to one of my Facebook friends recipe I had to add some to my ice cream.
-Oh my gosh!
-Something great just got better.
-Loved it!
+Because I could just not leave good enough alone and I had a container of homemade caramel sauce in the refrigerator.
+I had to add some to my peach ice cream.
+Something great just got better and we loved it even more.

 Peach Ice Cream

-Pour mixture into freezer canister of ice cream maker and freeze according to manufacturer's instructions.
+- Pour into ice cream maker and process to manufacturer's directions

 - Place in a freezer container and freeze to allow to set up.